 Launched in 1989 as an answer to marques like Toyota's Lexus and Honda's Acura, Infiniti stands as Nissan's luxury division.

-Although Infiniti's current model range includes several different cars, crossovers and SUVs, the brand launched in 1989 with just a single model - the Q45.
-Intended to compete with other flagship sedans like the Lexus LS, BMW 7-Series and Mercedes-Benz S-Class, the Q45 strayed from the pack by offering...
+Although Infiniti's current model range includes several different cars, crossovers and SUVs, the brand launched in 1989 with just a single model the Q45.
+Intended to compete with other flagship sedans like the Lexus LS, BMW 7-Series and Mercedes-Benz...

 Hoping to expand its appeal by courting traditional luxury buyers as well as enthusiasts, Infiniti recently renamed its entire model lineup around the "Q" prefix - a tribute to the Q45 - and began introducing more mainstream-focused models like the QX60 three-row crossover.

 Infiniti has also made cutting-edge technology a point of emphasis, launching an industry-first steer-by-wire system in the G-replacing Q50 sedan, and the brand intends to introduce an electric vehicle soon as well.